 Continue to add flour at your discretion, to avoid the dough sticking to your surface.

-Pour olive oil on the sides and bottom of the bowl.
+Pour olive oil on the sides and bottom of the large mixing bowl you used to mix your dough ingredients.
 Place the dough in the bowl, add a little olive oil on top, and cover with a clean kitchen towel.

 With instant yeast, you’ll get a rise pretty quickly!
 Allow it to rise at room temperature for 1 hour until it doubles in size.